andymhlanga/DMIT2018E01/README.md

-# DMIT2018E01
+# dmit2018E01
-public examples for nait DMIT2018 Course
+public examples for the Nait DMIT2018 course